 This is where FRP fits.
 If we accept that syntax could have arrived implicitly, strictly as an artefact of production or modulation and not necessarily a capacity of reception or demodulation, we get a built-in reason why the latter key mutation for which Bickerton is searching has to be unique to humans.
 Early protolanguage would have resembled the asyntactic ‘string of beads’ he describes, while late protolanguage would sound, to a modern human, as though it had syntax — but the hominids using it would still be interpreting it like a string of beads, severely limiting their ability to predict what their conspecifics were going to say or do next, at least as compared to a modern human.
 This sets up enormous selective pressure for FRP to catch on — a recursive predictor would be immediately privileged reproductively to the extent protolanguage was already productively syntactic, allowing them to adapt to already-crucial patterns of information in their environment better than anyone else around them.
 They would also get several uses for the same capacity — recursive prediction does not just allow for modeling, e.g., sentences of the form “If I say that she said that he said that… [&c.], then [X]” but also for predictively modeling the social situation that underlies such a sentence.
 They would be the first individuals capable of deliberate story-spreading or behavior manipulation — essentially, they would be capable of domesticating their peers, in a manner somewhat reminiscent of Julian Jaynes’ ‘bicamerals’ (1976).
 This holds as long as they had a ready-made productive embedding syntax with which to work.

 By contrast, in the absence of such an implicit grammar, FRP is not useful: it confers no advantage if there is no ready-made system for it to predict.
 Indeed, it could easily be disadvantageous — disruptions of predictive mechanisms in humans often result in severe apophenia, a tendency to see patterns that aren’t really there.
-There is general consensus that abstract symbolic artifacts in the fossil record are plausibly indicative of behaviorally modern language, but by evolutionary standards they are expensive — every hour spent, e.g., carving sympathetic magic figurines under the mistaken impression they will summon what they resemble is one that might be spent avoiding starvation.
-FRP is tremendously useful to an ultrasocial species with a highly developed protolanguage, because the advantages outweigh the costs — anywhere else it emerges, it should be expected to die out <5>.
+There is general consensus that abstract symbolic artifacts in the fossil record are plausibly indicative of behaviorally modern language, but by evolutionary standards they are expensive — every hour spent, e.g., carving sympathetic magic figurines under the mistaken impression they will summon what they resemble is one that might be spent avoiding starvation in some more time-tested manner.
+FRP is tremendously useful to an ultrasocial species with an highly developed protolanguage, because the advantages outweigh the costs — anywhere else it emerges, it should be expected to die out <5>.

 A “just-so story” stands or falls on falsifiability.
 The preceding sketch depends on the exaptations described to account for two modally independent core language faculties emerging roughly a million years apart; if any aspect of the evolutionary biology is definitively disproven, everything after that point should be thrown out, and if either of the two core faculties is shown to be common in other species or inextricable from broader faculties it does not belong in a two-factor FLN.
 It is also possible to attack with direct experimentation — a nonhuman species with FRP or a species with FRP but no displacement would knock the concept down.

 The real holy grail, as ever, is a well-understood set of neurobiological mechanisms accounting for the most central aspects of language, whatever they may be: mechanisms we can thoroughly interrogate down to the level of developmental genetics.
-To really, definitively pin them down for good would necessitate a bizarre megaproject, one that would dwarf the scale of less ambitious scientific endeavors (e.g. CERN, the Manhattan Project, the Apollo Program): to really understand how language evolved, we would have to evolve it again from scratch.
-It should in principle be possible to test a model of language origin by artificially selecting a very large population of apes through each stage of language acquisition in the last six million years of human lineage over the course of a scant few tens of thousands of generations — in the case of the above model, from referential vocal production to alloparenting to displaced reference to protolanguage to syntax to FRP — and wind up with a nonhuman being capable of true speech.
+To pin them down once and for all would necessitate a genuinely hubristic megaproject, one to dwarf the scale of less ambitious scientific endeavors (e.g. CERN, the Manhattan Project, the Apollo Program): to really understand how language evolves, we would have to evolve it again from scratch.
+It should, in principle, be possible to test any given account of language origins empirically by artificially selecting a very large population of apes through each purported stage of language acquisition in the last six million years of human lineage — in the case of the above model, from referential vocal production and bipedal neoteny to alloparenting to displaced reference to protolanguage to syntax to FRP — and wind up with a conscious nonhuman being capable of true speech.
 Until we have met such a being, any universality in human language means we are necessarily extrapolating speculatively from a single species-wide exemplar, an N of 1.
-Barring a fortuitous quintillion-dollar grant to make linguistic uplift a reality, we will have to wait for incremental improvements in neurobiology to shed light on an incomplete narrative, or hope for more unforeseen revelations from disciplines not previously consulted.
+Barring alien contact or a monumental commitment to linguistic uplift, we will have to wait for incremental improvements in neurobiology to shed light on an incomplete narrative, or hope for more unforeseen revelations from disciplines not previously consulted.

 <1> This is a consequence of the Recursion Theorem.
 Self-referential rules and their base cases, as described, are often simply referred to as recursive functions; this is deliberately avoided here to reduce conflation of terms.